Heather Haley

 Known for pushing boundaries by creatively integrating disciplines, genres and media, Haley published “The Edgewise Café,” one of Canada’s first electronic literary magazines, and ran Visible Verse, a videopoem festival while producing her own critically acclaimed videos “Purple Lipstick” and “Dying for the Pleasure.”

-Called one of Canada’s “national treasures,” she is the author of the poetry collections: Sideways, Three Blocks West of Wonderland, Skookum Raven and a novel, The Town Slut’s Daughter.
+She is the author of poetry collections: Sideways, Three Blocks West of Wonderland, Skookum Raven and a novel, The Town Slut’s Daughter.
 As AURAL Heather with Roderick Shoolbraid she released CDs of spoken word song, “Princess Nut” and “Surfing Season.”
 Her work has toured Canada, the US and Europe and appeared in a wide range of periodicals and anthologies, including A Verse Map of Vancouver.

 Haley currently performs in the indie folk duo The Pluviophiles with Keir Nicoll.
 Committed to honesty, feeling, craft and a sense of the absurd, she continues to ask all the tough questions “a nice girl’s not supposed to ask.”